mhourig/ball-pit/README.md

 ##to use
 * upload code to controller
-* make a new openFrameworks project in the projectGenerator
+* make new ofx app in projectGenerator
 * replace src files with the 3 included here

 ![FSR](https://fabigan.files.wordpress.com/2016/07/fsrtestone.jpg?w=400 "FSR")